Henri Picciotto

 - Vice-President, 1989.

-Berkeley word puzzlers club: semi-annual Equinox Word Games parties since 1985; weekly team solving of cryptic crosswords since 1982.
+Berkeley word puzzlers club: semi-annual Equinox Word Games parties since 1985; near-weekly team solving of cryptic crosswords since 1982.

-Created several party games for word aficionados, some of which were published in Super Party Games (by John Chaneski, Sterling Publishing Co, 1999)
+Created many party games for word aficionados, some of which were published in Super Party Games (by John Chaneski, Sterling Publishing Co, 1999)

 Made a presentation in English about Italian-language "classical puzzling" (enigmistica classica) to the 160th Convention of the National Puzzlers' League, in Big Sky, Montana in July 1999.
 It was published in The Enigma, August 1999.